FanOfLovercraft/Simulations-to-keyframes-shapekeys/README.md

-Addons creates a set of shape keys and keyframes based on physic modifier.
+Blender Addons that creates a set of shape keys and keyframes based on physic modifier.

 Cloth/Soft body - choose which modifier will be used to make keys